crunchysteve/TriceratopsTwo/README.md

 * Tidy images and provide 2D dimensioned drawings.

 ## Aggressive Elevational Views
 It's unlikely that a rider would ever need to corner this machine this tightly.
 Can you corner a bicycle inside a 2m radius?
 (Well, maybe some stunters can, but it's not common commuter or mixed traffic usage.)
+Also, not noticed at the time of creating these "extremes", the back wheel, in leaning, tilts the trike slightly backwards, as well.
+This has front traction and wheel loading benefits - a happy accident.
+It probably also makes the back end traction slightly "loose", like a classic, rear wheel drive sports car.
 ### Front
 ![](/images/LeanSteerFront.png)
 ### Right